 Quoting the Guardian on Hayek “He began to create what Daniel Stedman Jones describes in Masters of the Universe as “a kind of neoliberal international”: a transatlantic network of academics, businessmen, journalists and activists.
 The movement’s rich backers funded a series of thinktanks which would refine and promote the ideology.
 Among them were the American Enterprise Institute, The Hetritage Foundation, The Cato Institute, the Institute Of Economic Affairs, the Centre for Policy Studies and the Adam Smith Institute.
 They also financed academic positions and departments, particularly at the universities of Chicago and Virginia.”

 There is more on Hayek and neoliberalism and about how we have got into this mess in the first place here.
 This is the briliant full article on the Guardian.

 Similar organizations that exist to this date are ‘The Bilderberg Group’ and ‘The Trilateral Comission’ which was founded by David Rockefeller.
-Anyway whether they share similar neoliberal views or not remains only speculation.
-But a lot of idiots in the world think they control the world which again is just conspiracy theorists having a field day with uninformed minds.

 The major beneficiaries of neoliberalism are large trans-national corporations and wealthy investors.
 The implementation of neoliberal policies came into full force during the eighties under Thatcher and Reagan.
 The economic policies introduced by Margaret Thatcher in the United Kingdom and Ronald Reagan in the United States were classical examples of neoliberalization.
 The implementation of neoliberal policies and the acceptance of neoliberal economic theories in the 1970s are seen by some academics as the root of financialization, with the financial crisis of 2007-08 as one of the ultimate results.